 Coffee consumption and risk of strokePrint this page

-Most of the studies reviewing the association between coffee consumption and stroke have suggested that drinking coffee is associated with a reduced risk of stroke, although some have shown contradictory results.
+Most of the studies reviewing the association between coffee consumption and stroke have suggested that drinking coffee is associated with a reduced stroke risk16-18,21-23, although some have shown contradictory results11,19,20.
 Of the factors associated with an increased risk of stroke, smoking is considered to be one of the most significant, therefore many studies consider smoking status alongside coffee consumption.

 Meta-analyses have considered the associations between coffee consumption and stroke with similar results.

-- Data from a 2011 meta-analysis of eleven prospective studies, with 10,003 cases of stroke and 479,689 participants, concluded that moderate coffee consumption may be weakly inversely associated with risk of stroke.
-Compared with no coffee consumption, consumption of 2 cups of coffee per day was associated with a 14% reduction and 3 cups per day with a 17% reduction in risk of stoke.
-The reduction in risk was reduced at higher intakes of coffee17.
+- Data from a 2011 meta-analysis of 11 prospective studies, with 10,003 cases of stroke and 479,689 participants, concluded that moderate coffee consumption may be weakly inversely associated with risk of stroke.
+Compared with no coffee consumption, consumption of 2 cups of coffee per day was associated with a 14% reduction and 3 cups per day with a 17% reduction in risk of stroke.
+The reduction in risk was reduced at higher intakes of coffee16.

-A number of key studies have considered coffee consumption and the incidence of stroke, concluding that there is no evidence of an association and some evidence of a protective effect.
+A number of studies have considered coffee consumption and the incidence of stroke, concluding that there is no indication of an association and some suggestion of a protective effect:

-- A large prospective cohort study from the US Nurses’ Health Study of 83,076 female participants, followed over 24 years with 2,280 cases of stroke, concluded that a significant inverse association for coffee consumption and incidence of stroke was observed.
+- A large prospective cohort study from the US Nurses’ Health Study of 83,076 female participants, followed over 24 years with 2,280 cases of stroke, observed a significant inverse association for coffee consumption and incidence of stroke.
 This association was even stronger in the subgroup of past and non-smokers.
-The authors concluded that coffee consumption may modestly reduce the risk of stroke in women19.
+The authors concluded that coffee consumption may modestly reduce the risk of stroke in women18.

-- Three further studies, one prospective cohort study from Japan13, one from the Netherlands14, and a case-cohort study from the Netherlands20,all included male and female participants.
-All three studies were smaller in total number of participants, number of years of follow up, and number of cases.
-None of these three studies observed any association between coffee consumption and stroke.
+- Two further studies, one prospective cohort study from Japan11, and a case-cohort study from the Netherlands19, included male and female participants.
+Both studies were smaller in total number of participants, number of years of follow up, and number of cases.
+Neither of these studies observed any association between coffee consumption and stroke.

-- In a study on thromboembolism in women with 37,393 participants, followed over 19 years with 1,950 incident cases, no statistically significant association with coffee was seen21.
+- In a study on thromboembolism in women with 37,393 participants, followed over 19 years with 1,950 incident cases, no statistically significant association with coffee was seen20.

-- A Japanese study of 82,369 Japanese adults aged 45-74 years without cardiovascular disease also concluded that coffee consumption was associated with an inverse risk of CVD and cerebral infarction23.
+- A Japanese study of 82,369 Japanese adults aged 45-74 years without cardiovascular disease also concluded that coffee consumption was associated with an inverse risk of CVD and cerebral infarction22.

 This information is intended for Healthcare professional audiences.